-15 Is there a block exemption or safe harbour that provides certainty to companies as to the legality of vertical restraints under certain conditions?
-If so, please explain how this block exemption or safe harbour functions www.gettingthedealthrough.com 321
+18 Is there a block exemption or safe harbour that provides certainty to companies as to the legality of vertical restraints under certain conditions?
+If so, please explain how this block exemption or safe harbour functions.

 There are no such block exemptions or safe harbour provisions relevant to the analysis of vertical restraints.